 We also wondered about the presence in England of one or more lines of people carrying the name Beruby.
 The places named Bergheby which appear in 1086 in the Domesday Book each report of one freeman from whom a line could be born: Pagen for Northamptonshire, Daventry area, Nigel Fossard, vassal in North East Yorkshire of Robert de Mortain, a count who is the half-brother of William the Conqueror and the third richest man in England.
-We finally mentioned, for the west of Yorkshire, one called Gospatric and another freeman, whose name is unknown, who came under Normand Erneis de Buron, also a companion of William the Conqueror.
+We finally mentioned, for the west of Yorkshire, one called Gospatric. a freeman who came under Normand Erneis de Buron, also a companion of William the Conqueror.
 There are certainly a few others who are unknown to us.
 What is certain is that there was prosperous Berubys in the Midlands and northeastern Yorkshire which could very well be related.
 On the other hand, the Berube form of our surname first appeared in West Yorkshire.
 But, it may be just a coincidence.

 So let's dare to speculate again.
 It's just one more way to appeal to our intuition, which cannot be wrong all the time.
-It is in this spirit that I dared compare in this document the hypothesis of a Saxo-Danish origin, as well as the mystery around the Peverels and the one about people named De Beruby who were not ennobled as were the great landowners or "tenants-in-chief" of the 12th or 13th centuries.
+It is in this spirit that I dared compare in this document the hypothesis of a Saxo-Danish origin, as well as the mystery about people named De Beruby who strangely have not been ennobled, to our knowledge, as were the great landowners or "tenants-in-chief" of the 12th or 13th centuries.
 There was no big bourgeoisie at this time.
 There is no doubt that an explanation exists that we do not suspect yet but it is necessary again, to make a discovery, to at least ask the question.